jkndrkn/pinecone-upser-error/README.md

    conda activate pinecone-upsert-error
    ```

+4. Create a Pinecone index with 1024 dimensions and cosine metric for use with Cohere embeddings

-2. Edit your `config.sh` to point to the correct Pinecone and Cohere credentials
+5. Edit your `config.sh` to point to the correct Pinecone and Cohere credentials

 # Testing